+Morning Drop-Off:

-Morning Drop-Off: Pull into the north driveway from Golf Course Road.
-Drive south into the drop-off lane, pull all the way forward and have your students enter school through the main entrance.
-Those wishing to park may park on the SOUTH side of the main building and behind St. Peter's Lutheran Church and walk their children into the building.
+- Pull into the north driveway from Golf Course Road. - Drive south into the drop-off lane in front of the school. - Pull all the way forward and have your student(s) exit your car once you are next to the sidewalk.
+Up to five cars can unload along the sidewalk at one time. - Students enter school through the main entrance. - Those wishing to park may park on the SOUTH side of the main building and behind St. Peter's Lutheran Church and walk their children into the building.